 What is the demand for online programs in the higher education industry?
 In each of the past three years, the majority of school administrators have said that the demand has increased compared to the previous year.
 And nearly all (99%) report that it’s either increasing or has stayed the same.

 - Demand for Online Courses

-- School Budget Planning for Online Program Development in 2018
+- School Budget Planning for Online Program Development

 - Top Areas for Growth in the Next 5 Years - Academic Disciplines